JoseEliel/lightweight_genetic_algorithm/README.md

 In the context of this genetic algorithm, a "gene" can be understood as a parameter or variable that we want to optimize.
 It can be numeric when we explore the parameter space of a model or theory or categorical when we express discrete, non-numeric options, for example, the amino-acid sequence of in a protein.

+### Features

+- **Multiple Crossover Methods**: The package provides four different crossover methods: "Between", "Midpoint", "Either Or", and "None".
+For categorical genes, "Either Or" must be used.
+For numeric genes, you can select the one that best matches your problem.

+- **Multiple Mutation Modes**: The package includes four mutation modes: "additive", "multiplicative", "random", and "categorical".
+This flexibility allows you to choose the mutation mode that best suits your problem, whether it uses numeric or categorical genes.

+- **Diversity Enhancement**: The package contains a unique diversity calculation which makes the algorithm effective even for small populations and a few generations.
+This calculation is based on the Euclidean distance between individuals, and it is designed to promote diversity within the population.
+The diversity score is a measure of how different two individuals are from each other, based on their gene values.
+The class also includes a method to adjust the diversity calculation based on the size of the total population.

+- **Support for Numerical and Categorical Genes**: The GeneticAlgorithm class can handle both numeric and categorical genes, which enables users to solve a wide range of optimization problems.

+- **Customizable Measure Function**: The package allows you to supply your own function to measure the distance between two points in the gene space.
+This flexibility lets you customize the diversity calculation to better match your problem.
+Note that this feature does not apply when working with categorical genes.

+- **Multiprocessing**: The package supports multiprocessing for parallelized fitness evaluations.
+This feature can dramatically speed up the genetic algorithm for problems where the fitness function is computationally expensive.

 ### Installation

 You can install the package using pip: